lubeda/EspHoMaTriXv2/README.md

 ##### use from repo

-Use the github repo as component.
+Use the GitHub repo as component.
 Esphome refreshes the external components "only" once a day, perhaps you have to refresh it manually.
-In this mode there may be breaking changes, so read the changelog and check to logs while installing the firmware.
+In this mode, there may be breaking changes, so read the changelog and check the logs while installing the firmware.

 ```yaml
 external_components: